PQMark/RandomWalker/README.md

 The Boruta algorithm performs by iteratively identifying and removing features with importance scores lower than than of noise features, effectively retaining features of the highest relevance.

-To use the Boruta feature selection method
+To use the Boruta feature selection method:
 - Use the `GridSearchParallel()` method to identify the best set of hyperparameters or proceed with the default parameters
 - To select features, run the `Boruta()` function to train the random forest model `numIteration` times, using the `ShuffleShadowFeatures()` method and `trainRandomForestBoruta()` method to shuffle shadow features, train the model and update results over each iteration